mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 When you roll a natural 1 on the effect dice; this is called a glitch or a botch.
 As long as you still beat the Target Number provided you are able to get a success.
 However, something will happen that did not go according to plan this is ruled by the Gamemaster but some suggestions are things like gun jammed requiring a Minor A ction to clear it.
 We treat this as a "Yes but..." siutation.

 What if you roll a natural 3?
 In that case you have a Critical Glitch.
-Critical Glitches can be quite bad it depends on the GM a common rule during combat is that the gun is so fouled up it takes a Major Action or it may be completely out of commission until you can make a Mechanics check to repair it.
+Critical Glitches can be quite bad it depends on the GM a common rule during combat is that the gun is so fouled up it takes a Complex Action or it may be completely out of commission until you can make a Mechanics check to repair it.
 This is treated as a "No and..." situation.
 A roll of 3 always fails.

 ### The Rule of Six